itssidhere/movie_awards/README.md

 1. Navigate to the `frontend/my-movie-awards-app` directory.
 2. Install the required npm dependencies using the command: `npm install`.
-3. Start the development server with the command: `npm start`.
+3. Start the development server with the command: `npm run dev`.

 ## Configuration